 - script/code used to create your model(s),

-- slides (PowerPoint or PDF), in English or Japanese, describing data and methods.
+- slides (PDF, max 8 pages), in English or Japanese, describing data and methods.

 Japan’s Upper House election consists of the two election tiers: The PR (proportional representation) tier, and the District tier.
 You must submit two CSV files, one for each tier.